survivejs/webpack-book/manuscript/building_with_webpack/10_hosting_on_github_pages.md

 T> GitHub Pages allows you to choose the branch where you deploy now.
 It is possible to use the `master` branch even.
 This is enough for minimal sites that don't need bundling.
 You can also point below the *./docs* directory within your `master` branch and maintain your site.
 That is useful for small projects.

+## Archiving Old Versions

+*gh-pages* provides an `add` option that is useful for archival purposes.
+This is great especially for documentation sites.
+The idea goes as follows:

+1. Copy the old version of the site in a temporary directory and remove *archive* directory from it.
+You can name the archival directory as you want.
+2. Clean and build the project.
+3. Copy the old version below *build/archive/<version>*
+4. Set up a script to call *gh-pages* through Node.js like this: `ghpages.publish(path.join(__dirname, 'build'), { add: true }, callback);`.
+You should capture possible error in that callback.

 ## Conclusion

 The same idea works with other environments too.
 You can set up *gh-pages* to push into a branch you want.
 After this step we have a fairly complete development and production setup.